Barriers to service recovery in B2B markets: a TISM approach in the context of IT-based services

 Originality/value: This paper contributes to research as it is first of its kind to explore and link SR barriers in B2B markets.

-Vijaya Sunder M is an Assistant Professor of Operations Management (Practice) and Programme Director of the Operational Excellence for Leaders Programme at the Indian School of Business (ISB).
+Vijaya Sunder M is an Assistant Professor of Operations Management (Practice) and Programme Director of ISB Executive Education: Operational Excellence for Leaders Programme, and ISB Online: Certificate Programme in Project Management at the Indian School of Business (ISB).
 He also serves on the advisory board of ISB’s Executive Fellow Programme in Management and Executive Education.
-Previously, he was Chair of the Experiential Learning Programme (2022-2025), Academic Director of the Centre for Business Innovation (2023–2024), and a BAT Research Fellow (2021–2023).
+Previously, he served as Chair of the Experiential Learning Programme (2022-2025), Academic Director of the Centre for Business Innovation (2023– 2024), and a BAT Research Fellow (2021– 2023).

 He holds a PhD in Operational Excellence from IIT Madras and brings over 18 years of industry experience from global corporations.
 He has served as Head of Business Process Excellence at the World Bank Group, Assistant Vice President at Barclays, and Quality Leader at American Express and Citi.